Alpine Tips

 You're gonna need a lot of carabiners when it's time to set up camp.
 Get the smallest, least expensive, fully rated and ideally color-coded carabiners you can find.

 Try to avoid scavenging carabiners from your lead rack to clip stuff to your bivy.
 (Ask me how I know this.)
-This will definitely slow you down in the morning when you need to break down your camp and then restore the carabiners to the proper spot.
+This will definitely slow you down in the morning when you break down your camp and then restore the carabiners to the proper spot.

-So plan head, don't be a cheapskate, and bring the extra free carabiners that you need to make a proper camp.
+So plan head, don't be a cheapskate, and bring the extra “camping-only” carabiners that you need to make a proper camp.
 (Considering you're wall rack is probably more than $3,000, dropping another $50 to get some low cost carabiners is not that big a deal.)

 It's important that these carabiners be properly rated for actual climbing, and not the El Cheapo little “keychain” carabiners that you might get at the hardware store check out.
 You might remember that the little pink carabiner is not load rated, but what if your partner doesn't know that?
 What if it's dark and you accidentally grabbed the wrong one?